CudiaGT/maximal-cardinality-matching-solver/README.md

 | twitter_original_edges.csv  | 63,555,749      | 92,404                  | 92,404                 | No Change        |
 | com-orkut.ungraph.csv       | 117,185,083     | 1,339,741               | 1,461,419              | 9.08% Increase   |

-As shown in the data above, the enhanced matched sets showed meaningful increases in size compared to the original matchings.
+The enhancement algorithm was able to increase the matching size by 9-20 percent for most of the inputs.
 Nevertheless, the algorithm faced challenges in searching for augmenting paths in extremely skewed data such as the twitter_original_edges.csv, where it repeated ran into Java OutOfMemoryError, exceeding the 12 gigabytes of memory that was assigned to the execution of this program.
 Finally, although it does not relate to the limitations of the algorithm itself, but due to the nature of maximal matching problems and graph theory, it can also be seen that the auxiliary algorithm was more effective in increasing the matching size when the edges are relatively evenly distributed (soc-pokec-relationships.csv and soc-LiveJournal1.csv), than when the graph was overly dense or skewed (twitter_original_edges.csv and com-orkut.ungraph.csv).

 ## VI.
 Conclusion